Alexander Wang

 About Me:

-I am a third-year graduate student in mathematics at the University of Washington, interested in number theory, arithmetic geometry, and related things.
+I am a fifth-year graduate student in mathematics at the University of Washington, interested in number theory, arithmetic geometry, and related things.
 My advisor is Bianca Viray.

 Previously, I was an undergraduate mathematics student at the University of Michigan.
 Go Blue!